GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex13_gene_annotation_part1.md

 This problem exists despite the existance of a formal [Code](https://www.microbiologyresearch.org/content/journal/ijsem/10.1099/ijsem.0.000778) for the naming of bacteria and archaea, because

+!!! quote ""
     1. There are no rules governing how we define the grouping of these names together, other than for type species
     1. Defunct synonyms and basonyms are not correctly purged from taxonomy lists (this is quite noticable with the NCBI taxonomy)
     1. Valid names cannot be assigned for uncultivate organisms, meaning there are many informal placeholder names in the literature.
 For example, clades like WPS-2, SAR324, and SAUL are widely cited in the literature despite having no official standing

 It is therefore important to periodically sanity check your taxonomic annotations in order to avoid splitting taxa based on spelling differences or the use of historic names that have since been reclassified.